mia-platform/documentation/docs/release_notes/RN_v9-0/platform_9-0-0_releasenotes.md

 #### Mia-Platform PaaS Console with unique login

 Mia-Platform Console PaaS now is connected with the unique Mia-Platform login with SSO.
-Now, with the same credential, user has access to all the resources connected to your project: Console, Kubernetes, Gitlab, Kibana, Grafana and much more!
+Now, with the same credential, users have access to all the resources connected to your project: Console, Kubernetes, Gitlab, Kibana, Grafana and much more!

 #### Renaming Tenant into Company